LocallyUnknown/LocallyUnknown/README.md

 Updated: 4/21/24 at 10:47PM

-Anything censred on Guestbook is either hate or past stuff I rather not have mentioned it is resolved
+Anything censored on Guestbook is either hate or past stuff I rather not have mentioned it is resolved

 I am a Tord main so if I'm anyone else it's usually for someone, Tord will always be the main character I rp